 Knuth’s multi-volume magnum opus is a very valuable work in its own right (at least the one volume that I have read), but deals more with algorithms, mathematics, assembler programming, etc., than with what is relevant for a typical modern software developer.
 If the former is something that interests you privately, if you develop or research algorithms, do a lot of assembler, look to go from very good to extremely good, ..., then by all means study it.

-However, for the average developer, this adventure does not provide anywhere near the right cost/benefit ratio to justify a work-related study over the books mentioned above.
-It is not a help to go from poor to decent, nor decent to good; but, as stated above, very good to extremely good (and even here, like all works, it only covers a limited range of abilities.)
+However, for the average beginner and the core curriculum, this adventure does not provide anywhere near the right cost/benefit ratio to justify a work-related study over the books mentioned above.

 Make no mistake: We are not talking “Java in 24 Hours”, but a very long academic work requiring much thinking and problem solving.